casper-network/docs-archive/glossary/B.rst

 Blockstore
 ^^^^^^^^^^
 The layer of the node software responsible for storing blocks.
-This is persisted and can be used to allow a node to recover its state after a crash.
+This layer is persisted and can be used to allow a node to recover its state after a crash.

 Block creation
 ^^^^^^^^^^^^^^